xiafz/Augmented-Reality-Pikachu/README.md

 # CV_AR_Pikachu
-Augmented Reality Realization with OpenCV
+Augmented Reality Implementation with OpenCV and OpenGl in Python (Sample Jave code with vision implementation also included)

 The goal of this project is to conduct pose estimation of a 2D textured flat surface with OpenCV computer vision package.
 An augmented reality effect is realized by overlaying a 3D Pikachu model using the estimated pose.